On the quantitative isoperimetric inequality in the plane with the barycentric distance: On the regularity and on the shape of the optimal convex set

 \section{On the regularity and on the shape of the optimal convex set}

-In this section we will prove that an optimal set for the minimization of $\frac{\delta}{\lambda_0^2}$ among convex sets in the plane is $C^{1,1}$.
-About its shape, we conjecture that the stadium $S$ which minimizes $\frac{\delta}{\lambda^2}$ (see Theorem \ref{AFNthm}) also minimizes our functional.
-Indeed, we will show that among stadia, $S$ is the only one satisfying the optimality conditions that we will write in Theorem \ref{ocPrinceton}.
-Unfortunately we are not able to prove that sets different from $S$ do not satisfy the optimality condition.
+In this section we prove that an optimal set for the minimization of $\ratioo$ within the class of planar convex sets has $C^{1,1}$ boundary.
+About its shape, we conjecture that the stadium $S$ which minimizes $\ratio$ (see Theorem \ref{AFNthm}) also minimizes the functional $\ratioo$.
+In particular we show that within the class of stadia, $S$ is the only one satisfying the optimality conditions, presented in Theorem \ref{ocPrinceton}.
+Unfortunately we are not able to prove that $S$ is an optimizer within the class all convex sets.

-In the proof of the regularity of the optimal set we will essentially use the first order optimality condition in the spirit of \cite{LNP}.
-Let us first recall how to write these optimality conditions, in the case of convexity constraint, when representing the boundary of the convex set with the gauge function about the problem
+The proof of the regularity of the optimal set makes the use of the first order optimality condition in the same spirit of \cite{LNP}.

+Let us first recall how to write these optimality conditions, in the case of convexity constraint, when representing the boundary of the convex set with the \emph{gauge function}.
+We recall that the gauge function $\uu$ is defined through the polar representation of the boundary of the convex set as $\uu(\theta)=1/r(\theta)$, where $(r(\theta)\cos\theta, r(\theta)\sin\theta)$ is a boundary point.
+Thus we consider the optimization problem